ErikBean/cribbagePatch/README.md

   remotePlayer: 'Same  structure as local'
 }
 ```
+Refactor TODO:
+Cards should be a set in gun, not a string.
+That way we can .map()

-TODO:
+Rules TODO:

-1. Init deck with 52 cards
+1. DONE!
+Init deck with 52 cards
-2. choose crib - each player chooses random index for first crib
+2. DONE! choose crib - each player chooses random index for first crib
 3. client machine with lower number randomizes deck Array, and
 remove 6 cards from top into hand array for each player, push all this to gun
 5. Each player selects 2 cards for crib